mul1sh/remix-analysis-plugin/README.md

 ## Disclaimer
-In using this plugin, you acknowledge that the compilation results from your contract will be sent over basic HTTP to a 3rd party server for analysis.
-And that the developers of the this plugin IS NOT LIABLE to any LOSS, INJURY, HACKING , DATA LOSS, FINANCIAL LOSS, TIME LOSS and DATA CORRUPTION that may result from your use of our plugin.
+By using this plugin, you acknowledge that the compilation results from your contract will be sent over basic HTTP to a 3rd party server for analysis.
+And that the developers of the this plugin ARE NOT LIABLE to any LOSS, INJURY, HACKING , DATA LOSS, FINANCIAL LOSS, TIME LOSS and DATA CORRUPTION that may occur from your use of our plugin.
 You also acknowledge that this plugin is provided on an as-is basis and all functionality works as documented above.